-Article 3 | Required Public Improvements §16-3.40 | Construction property:
+Article 3 | Required Public Improvements §16-3.40 | Construction improvements in the manner specified by the community development director must be a condition of granting the applicable permit:

-- Dedication of public right-of-way on the same side of the street as the subject property; Paved roadway , including bike lanes, on the same side of the street as the subject - 16-3.30-C. Sidewalks on the same side of the street as the subject property; - 16-3.30-D. Concrete curbs and gutters on the same side of the street as the subject property; - 16-3.30-E. Storm drainage systems;

-- 16-3.30-F. Street landscaping and streetscape appurtenances on the same side of the street as the subject property; and - 16-3.30-G. Traffic control and other safety devices including, but not limited to, provisions for channelization, pavement markings, signage, pedestrian safety and traffic calming;
+- Dedication of public right-of-way on the same side of the street as the subject property; Paved roadway , including bike lanes, on the same side of the street as the subject property; - 16-3.30-C. Sidewalks on the same side of the street as the subject property; - 16-3.30-D. Concrete curbs and gutters on the same side of the street as the subject property; - 16-3.30-E. Storm drainage systems; - 16-3.30-F. Street landscaping and streetscape appurtenances on the same side of the street as the subject property; and - 16-3.30-G. Traffic control and other safety devices including, but not limited to, provisions for channelization, pavement markings, signage, pedestrian safety and traffic calming;